-Compliance Requirement - The National Environmental Policy Act (NEPA) and its implementing regulation (23 CFR part 771, which applies to both FTA and the Federal Highway Administration) require that the significant environmental effects of public transportation projects proposed for FTA assistance be documented, and that alternatives to avoid, minimize, and mitigate the adverse effects be considered (42 USC 4321 et seq.).
+Compliance Requirement - The National Environmental Policy Act (NEPA) and the joint FTA-FHWA implementing regulation (23 CFR part 771) require that the significant environmental effects of public transportation projects proposed for FTA assistance be documented, and that alternatives to avoid, minimize, and mitigate the adverse effects be considered (42 USC 4321 et seq.).
 A sponsor of an FTA-assisted project (i.e., the grant recipient) must comply with all design and mitigation commitments made in any environmental document prepared for the project (49 USC 139(c)(4)).

-Accordingly, the measures to mitigate the adverse environmental and community impacts of a project, if any, are described in NEPA and related environmental documents.
 For projects requiring an Environmental Impact Statement (EIS), mitigation measures are summarized in a Record of Decision.
 For projects requiring an Environmental Assessment, mitigation measures are summarized in a Finding of No Significant Impact (FONSI).
 For categorically excluded projects, mitigation usually is not required, but if any mitigation measure is required, it will be documented in the FTA approval memorandum for the project.
-In all cases, these environmental documents should be referenced in the construction grant agreement with the recipient.
+In all cases, these environmental documents should be referenced in the construction grant agreement.